bitcoinhodler/glacier/docs/_docs/index.md

 exposure.
 3. **Under constant attack**: Online services can be hacked by attackers from anywhere in the world.
 People know these services store lots of funds, which makes them much larger targets.
-If there’s a flaw in their security, it’s more likely to be found and exploited.
+If there's a flaw in their security, it's more likely to be found and exploited.
 4. **Internal theft**: They have to protect against internal theft from a large group of employees & contractors.